Ted Sanders

 Get your trip ballpark

-What drives the cost of a Japan ski trip?
+What really drives the cost of a Japan ski trip?

-Three factors move the needle more than anything else: where you’re flying from, when you go, and how you choose to ski Japan.
+Three things move the budget more than anything else: where you are flying from, when you go, and how you choose to ski Japan.

 Flights to Japan: ballpark costs by country

-Prices change constantly, but looking at typical economy returns for 2024/25–2025/26 gives us useful bands to plan around.
-All of the figures below are approximate returns per person in yen.
+Prices change constantly, but looking at typical economy returns gives us useful bands to plan around.
+All of the figures below are approximate returns per person.

 From Australia (AUS)